hyperhq/docs.hyper.sh-hyper/Feature/compose.md

 For more information about the Compose file, see the [Compose file reference](../Reference/compose_file_ref.md)

+Composed with docker compose specification, hyper compose support two more fieds:
+* `size` - container size for service, we support seven different size, you can find more details at [here](../FAQ/pricing.md).
+* `fip` - floating IP for service

 Compose has commands for managing the whole lifecycle of your application:

 * Start, stop services